For Immediate Release

 Step 2.
 Final Selection

-After nominations have been determined, evaluators select the Exemplary Composition Award recipients.
+After nominations have been determined, a panel of composers and evaluators select the Exemplary Composition Award recipients.
 The total number of available awards is determined on a percentage of the total number of submitted compositions.

 Selected students receive a certificate from WSMA in recognition of outstanding composership.